firatkiral/ConnectGraphJava/readme.md

 ==========================
 This library allows apps to do heavy chained computations by using lazy evaluation.

 The graph is consist of hierarchical node trees.
-Each node has some sockets and one output.
-Each node can be connected to another node's socket.
-When any node's output gets called, it will calculate all parent tree all the way up and once all parent node outputs calculated, it will always return cached value until any socket changes.
-When the any socket gets changed, it will only update node chain on the invalidated nodes and its child branches.
+Each node has some slots and one output.
+Each node can be connected to another node's slot.
+When any node's output gets called, it will calculate all parent tree all the way up and once all parent node outputs calculated, it will always return cached value until any slot changes.
+When the any slot gets changed, it will only update node chain on the invalidated nodes and its child branches.

 Getting Started: